ChalmersGU-data-structure-courses/lab-system/README.md

 *Note*: Files overwritten by upload to the same location will not retain the old id.
 However, Canvas automatically updates links to overwritten course files with the new id.
-Thus, when the lab scripts upload a new submission table, the Canvas page will reflect the update.
+Thus, when the lab scripts upload a new submissions table, the Canvas page will reflect the update.

 ### Robograder